 - To be considered by the Site Selection Committee (SSC), these bids must be received by the IMU Secretary General (Email: secretary@mathunion.org) by November 30, Year -5 before the ICM.
-Only electronic bids are eligible. - The IMU EC nominates a Site Selection Committee consisting of the members of the IMU Executive Committee and the President of the Local Organizing Committee of the previous ICM. - The Site Selection Committee appoints a Site Visiting Committee (SVC) that visits all sites. - Site recommendations by the IMU EC are made in Year -4 of the ICM.
+Only electronic bids are eligible. - For an application to be valid, the organizers have to include a statement that they abide by Article 7 regarding the Principle of Freedom and Responsibility in Science in the ISC Statutes and Rules of Procedure. - The IMU EC nominates a Site Selection Committee consisting of the members of the IMU Executive Committee and the President of the Local Organizing Committee of the previous ICM. - The Site Selection Committee appoints a Site Visiting Committee (SVC) that visits all sites. - Site recommendations by the IMU EC are made in Year -4 of the ICM.
 The SVC can give feedback to bidders in order that the bidders have the chance to improve their bid.
 Improved bids should be received no later than one month after the site visit. - The SSC, after all bidding institutions have reacted to the feedback remarks/questions, finalizes its recommendations.
 The IMU Secretary General communicates these recommendations to the IMU Adhering Organizations. - The final decision is taken by the General Assembly to be held in Year -4. - The IMU has secured the domain name icm2026.org that will be made available to the host and must be used for the Congress when it is awarded. - In all material, including posters, it should be clearly stated that the ICM is organized under the auspices of the International Mathematical Union, and the IMU logo should be displayed. - After the decision by the General Assembly no substantial changes should be made to the arrangements described in the successful bid documents without explicit prior approval of the IMU Executive Committee.
+An agreement of understanding will be signed between the local organizers and the IMU.

-More details about the organization of an ICM, and in particular, about the interface between the local organizing committee and the Program Committee can be found in the PC/OC Guidelines4.
+More details about the organization of an ICM, and, in particular, about the interface between the local organizing committee and the Program Committee can be found in the PC/OC Guidelines4.
 Similarly, the GA Guidelines5 describe the details of the organization of a meeting of the General Assembly.